BVM&S GPCert(SAS) MRCVS (Head Veterinary Surgeon and Director)

 Outside of her vet life, Anna enjoys walking her cocker spaniel Poppy and swimming.
 She also has a white rescue cat called Reggie who is a little scared of his own shadow, but is a real treasure at heart and loves cuddles.
 Anna plays the violin and piano, although time for these hobbies has understandably diminished since having a family.

 Anna’s secret talent is that she is a qualified lifeguard!

 BSc(Hons) BVSc(Hons) MRCVS (Veterinary Surgeon)

-Caroline qualified from the University of Bristol in 2009 after completing her veterinary science degree and a degree in animal behaviour and welfare.
+Caroline qualified from the University of Bristol in 2009 after completing her Veterinary Science degree and a degree in Animal Behaviour and Welfare.
 She initially worked in a mixed practice in the Cotswolds before deciding to focus on purely small animal work and so undertook an internship at a referral practice in Swindon.
 Caroline joined Cotswold Vets in December 2015 after several years working as a locum in the local area.
-Caroline especially enjoys cardiology as well as treating emergency and critical care patients.
-Caroline is currently doing a post graduate certificate in cardiology and will soon be able to offer echocardiography (heart scans) at Cotswold Vets.
+Caroline especially enjoys Cardiology as well as treating emergency and critical care patients.
+Caroline is currently studying for a European Postgraduate Certificate in Cardiology and particularly enjoys doing heart scanning to monitor all types of heart disease.

 BVetMed BSc(Hons) MRCVS (Veterinary Surgeon)